 - Zero Sei Trattoria Romana: Fantastic Italian food, we suggest the carbonara and tiramisu

-- Rubino: For a nice Mediterranean meal, good ambiance and great food
+- Rubino: For a nice Mediterranean meal, good ambience and great food

 Where to drink?